chentsulin/awesome-graphql/README.md

 * [Apollo Client](https://github.com/apollostack/apollo-client) - A well-documented GraphQL client that integrates with Redux.
 Has React and Angular bindings.
 * [graphql-tools](https://github.com/apollostack/graphql-tools) - Tool library for building and maintaining GraphQL-JS servers.
 * [modelizr](https://github.com/julienvincent/modelizr) - A library for simplifying the process of writing GraphQL queries, mocking them and normalizing their responses.
+* [graphql-pouch](https://github.com/MikeBild/graphql-pouch) - A GraphQL-API runtime on top of PouchDB created by GraphQL shorthand notation as a self contained service with CouchDB synchronization.

 ##### Relay Related